Sick leave in the United States: Nevada

 Companies with 50 or more employees are required to give full-time employees sick leave.
 Temporary or seasonal employees are not included.
 Workers earn 0.01923 hours of paid leave for every hour worked, which can be used after 90 days of employment.
 Unused hours carry over.

 New Hampshire

 New Hampshire does not require paid sick leave.

 New Jersey

 All companies are required to give up to 40 hours of paid sick leave per year for both full- and part-time employees, except per diem healthcare employees and unionized construction workers.
-Eligible employees earn one hour of paid sick leave for evert 30 hours worked and can use it after 120 days after being hired.
+Eligible employees earn one hour of paid sick leave for every 30 hours worked and can use it after 120 days after being hired.
 Unused time can be carried over.
 Local governments are preempted from creating their own requirements.

 New Mexico

 Workers earn one hour of paid sick leave for every 30 hours worked and can use up to 64 hours per year, with unused hours being carried over.